Nicoding1996/momentum-notes/docs/EXPORT_IMPORT_IMPLEMENTATION.md

 ## ✅ Implementation Complete

-The Export/Import feature has been successfully implemented for Momentum Notes, providing users with full data portability and backup capabilities.
+The Export/Import feature has been successfully implemented for Synapse Notes, providing users with full data portability and backup capabilities.

 ## 📦 Files Created/Modified